Koenigseder/ihk-report-booklet-chrome-extension/README.md

 6. Reload the IHK tool and click on the qualifications button.
 Now there is a new popup with the groups you defined

 You can always edit and delete your groups as you want.

+## Privacy Policy

+This extension does not collect any user data and does not share any data with anyone.
+Not with the developers, not with other users or with other third parties.
+The user can create groups of qualifications which are stored 100% locally within the browser.